cloudControl/documentation/Guides/PHP/Zend framework 1.md

 $ git commit -m "Initial commit"
 ~~~

-##3.1 Create a CloudControl Application
+##3.1 Create a cloudControl application

 In this example we are using the application name's placeholder __APP_NAME__.
 You will of course have to use some other name instead.
 Now you need to create a deployment on the cloudControl platform.
 First create the application, then push and deploy the `APP_NAME/default` deployment, also called _production_ deployment.
 Run the following commands: